oatakan/ansible-collection-windows_cluster/roles/failover_common/README.md

 Description
 =========

-This role implements all prereq steps for all cluster nodes.
+This role implements prerequisite steps for a failover cluster on all nodes.
+It ensures that necessary features and services are installed and configured to support a Windows failover cluster.

 Requirements
 ------------